Saint Eustace: Veneration

 Saint Eustace is honored in County Kildare, Ireland.
-There is a church dedicated to him on the campus of Newbridge College in Newbridge, County Kildare, and the schools' logo and motto is influenced by the vision of Saint Eustace; a nearby village is named Ballymore Eustace.
+There is a church dedicated to him on the campus of Newbridge College in Newbridge, County Kildare, and the schools' logo and motto is influenced by the vision of Saint Eustace.
+(However, the nearby village of Ballymore Eustace refers to the FitzEustace family.)

 In Armenia, Erewmanavank ("Convent of the Holy Apparition") near Egin was said to be built on the actual location of the encounter of Placidus with the deer.
 The earliest surviving text detailing this is a manuscript from 1446, but the monastery is far older than that and probably a Byzantine foundation; J.-M. Thierry considers it to be a 10th-century foundation, perhaps by Greeks from Cappadocia.
 Although the monastery was destroyed during the Armenian genocide, Thierry, in the 1980s, noted that a transmitted form of the legend still existed among local Muslim Kurds who talked of a "deer of light" appearing at the site.

 In Georgian mythology, Saint Eustace became associated with the hunting deity Apsat, patron of game animals.

 Saint Eustache's feast day in the Roman Catholic Church, as is also in the Eastern Orthodox Church, is September 20, as indicated in the Roman Martyrology.
 The celebration of Saint Eustache and his companions was included in the Roman Calendar from the twelfth century until 1969, when it was removed because of the completely fabulous character of the saint's Acta, resulting in a lack of sure knowledge about them.
 However, his feast is still observed by Roman Catholics who follow the pre-1970 Roman Calendar.

 Saint Eustace's commemoration was removed from the General Roman Calendar in 1970, though he continued to be commemorated in the latest edition of the Roman Martyrology.
 Local observance is still practiced.

-Sant'Eustachio is also honoured in Tocco da Casauria, a town in the Province of Pescara in the Abruzzo region of central Italy.
+Sant'Eustachio is also honoured in Tocco da Casauria, a town in the province of Pescara in the Abruzzo region of central Italy.
 The town's church, built in the twelfth century, was dedicated to Saint Eustace.
 It was rebuilt after being partially destroyed by an earthquake in 1706.

 The island of Sint Eustatius in the Caribbean Netherlands is named after him.

 Also St Eustachius church is situated in Pakiapuram village, Kanyakumari district, Tamil Nadu, India.
 Another church is situated in the name of St. Eustachius (St. Esthakiyar in Tamil) in Mittatharkulam, near valliyoor in Tirunelveli district.